2002 French Grand Prix: Race

 The first round of pit stops began on lap 20.
 All leading drivers planned for two stops whereas Renault planned for three.
 Button, who was sixth, was the first of the leaders to make a 9.6-second pit stop, dropping him to ninth.
 Ralf Schumacher's first stop came two laps later.
 He was stationary for 7.2 seconds, falling behind Coulthard.
 On lap 24, Montoya made his first pit stop from the lead, and Michael Schumacher took the lead.
 His 8.4-second stop for a used pair of tyres dropped him to fourth, ahead of teammate Ralf Schumacher.
-Sato understeered across the gravel trap and into the tyre barrier at Lycee corner after narrowly avoiding striking De La Rosa, which put him off the racing line, causing him to become stuck in the gravel trap and retire.
+Sato understeered across the gravel trap and into the tyre barrier at Lycee corner after narrowly avoiding striking De la Rosa, which put him off the racing line, causing him to become stuck in the gravel trap and retire.

 Michael Schumacher pushed his pace at the front to get ahead of Montoya after his first scheduled pit stop.
 Although a Jaguar baulked him, he entered the pit lane on lap 26 for a 8.4-second stop.
-Michael Schumacher resumed the circuit in third, trailing the yet-to-pit McLarens but just ahead of Montoya.When he returned to the racing line, his right-front wheel crossed the white pit lane exit line.
+Michael Schumacher resumed the circuit in third, trailing the yet-to-pit McLarens but just ahead of Montoya.
+When he returned to the racing line, his right-front wheel crossed the white pit lane exit line.
 The McLaren pair of Räikkönen and Coulthard made their pit stops on laps 27 and 28, returning Michael Schumacher to the lead.
-On lap 32, Panis entered the BAR garage to retire with car damage and a bad vibration.
-While Michael Schumacher was expanding his lead over Montoya by about a second per lap in clear air, the stewards issued a drive-through penalty on him for crossing the pit lane exit line on lap 34.
+On lap 32, Panis entered the BAR garage to retire with car damage and concerns with a bad vibration that BAR was unable to trace.
+While Michael Schumacher was expanding his lead over Montoya by about a second per lap in clear air, the stewards issued a drive-through penalty on him for crossing the pit lane exit line rejoining the circuit on lap 34.
 Michael Schumacher served the penalty on lap 35, dropping to third behind Montoya and just behind Räikkönen but ahead of Ralf Schumacher.
 On lap 37, Villeneuve went off onto the grass, smoke streaming from his car's back due to an engine failure.